unpoller/unpoller.github.io/README.md

-# UniFi Poller Dot Com
+# UnPoller Dot Com

-This repository contains the files that create https://unifipoller.com.
+This repository contains the files that create https://unpoller.com.

 The application used is [Docusaurus](https://docusaurus.io).